 (1) Representing an amount equal to two times the annual retainer fee paid to directors in a given year.

-Directors also receive per meeting fees of \$1,500 for attendance in person (which, during the pandemic and continuing throughout 2022, has included attendance by video conference) or \$1,000 for attendance by telephone.
+Directors also receive per meeting fees of \$1,500 for attendance in person (including attendance by video conference) or \$1,000 for attendance by telephone.

 Common Share Options